What We Feed

 We feed the Leg Quarters for dark Muscle Meat and Bone, Chicken Necks is good, but don't just feed a bunch of necks, your Dog will starve on necks only.
 Chicken Gizzards, Hearts and Some Liver are Great for Organ Meat.
 Chicken Feet are a good source of Glucosamine.
 All our Puppies are able to eat Raw Chicken Bones before they ever leave here.

 Turkey Drums or Thighs are a MUST have when Raw Feeding.
 We feed More Turkey than Chicken.
 The Puppies Love the Turkey.
 Most 9 week old Puppies can crunch up the average Turkey Drum bone and all.
 Turkey Gizzards, Hearts ect...is great too.
+Some necks and wings are great.
+You can buy a whole Turkey and cut it up.

 Most Puppies will not eat much Fish until they are a few months old.
 When we do feed Fish it's Chicken Of The Sea Brand Mackerel, they Love it more than any Fish I have tried.